toddsellon/SpaceCraft/README.md

 Factions are defined inside Spawn Groups.
 Spawn Groups are defined inside XML formated .sbc files.

 # Example
+The &lt;SpawnGroup&gt; Description is parsed using a Command Line syntax.
+The first argument of "SpaceCraft" defines a new Faction.
+The Faction tag is the second argument.
+Any faction-specific parameters can be defined with flags (i.e. -aggressive).

 ```xml
 <?xml version="1.0"?>
 <Definitions xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">